HealthByRo/drf_tweaks/README.md

 # Pagination

+**Rationale**
-Rationale: Calling "count" each time a queryset gets paginated is inefficient - especialy for large datasets.
+Calling "count" each time a queryset gets paginated is inefficient - especialy for large datasets.
 Moreover, in most cases it is unnecessary to have counts (for example for endless scrolls).
 The fastest pagination in such case is CursorPaginator, however it is not as easy to use as LimitOffsetPaginator/PageNumberPaginator and does not allow sorting.

-** pagination.NoCountsLimitOffsetPagination **
+**pagination.NoCountsLimitOffsetPagination**
 A limit/offset based pagination, without performing counts.
 For example:
 * http://api.example.org/accounts/?limit=100 - will return first 100 items
 * http://api.example.org/accounts/?offset=400&limit=100 - will returns 100 items starting from 401th